-In June 2016 LIVE INCITE was received the highest ranked proposal by the commission and thus awarded the proposed budget.
+In June 2016 LIVE INCITE was informed as having received the highest score and placed as the highest ranked proposal by the commission and thus awarded the proposed budget.

-Following LIVE INCITE in June having been accepted as the number one ranked proposal, formal agreements between the project and the commission as well as between the beneficiaries was signed and the project was started early November 2016.
+Following grant preparation activities and a formal approval and agreement between the project and the commission as well as between the beneficiaries, the project was started early November 2016.

-2.2 Project Overview
+3.2 Project Overview